danvk/aoc2020/README.md

 ## Day 24

 The only tricky part here was representing the hex grid and avoiding off-by-one errors.
 I keep getting tripped up by `-1 % 2 == -1`.
+I learned about Rust's `chain` today, which is a handy way to chain two iterators together.
+I used this to iterate over a cell _and_ its neighbors.

 ## Day 23